jdh4/tensorflow_performance/README.md

 tf.config.threading.set_intra_op_parallelism_threads(n)
 ```

 The execution time was found to be largely insensitive to the values of `m` and `n`.
+When `tf.debugging.set_log_device_placement(True)` is added we find `Executing op _MklMatMul in device` indicating that the MKL-DNN library was used.

 ## CIFAR10 Example